 Now the question is where do you find the alternative healthy options of popular Indian dishes?

-It is akin to having a tutor to guide you through the process and show you what to do and correct you when you go wrong as opposed to reading the material and taking the exam on your own.
+It is akin to having a tutor to guide you through the process and show you what to do and correct you when you go wrong as opposed to reading the course material and taking the exam on your own.

 Cook along live Indian cooking class is like cooking with an Indian friend in your kitchen and treating your family and friends to a home cooked healthy delicious Indian meal.